Battle of Okinawa Facts

 Battle of Okinawa Summary

-As the Japanese planned they used Kamikaze attacks against the U.S. Navy that was anchored near Okinawa.
-The results however weren’t as great as the Japanese high command expected.
-A total of 193 kamikaze planes were launched, out of those 169 were destroyed.
-The remaining planes that did get through caused a lot of damage though.
-Despite that the problem for the Japanese was that they lost a lot of planes in the process so even though the planes that got through caused a great deal of damage the Japanese lost a lot of planes as well.
+As the Japanese planned, they used Kamikaze attacks against the U.S. Navy anchored near Okinawa.
+The results, however, weren’t as great as the Japanese high command expected.
+A total of 193 kamikaze planes were launched, and out of those, 169 were destroyed.
+The remaining planes that did get through caused much damage, though.
+Despite that, the problem for the Japanese was that they lost a lot of planes in the process, so even though the aircraft that got through caused a great deal of damage, the Japanese lost a lot of airplanes as well.

-As for the invasion itself, the U.S. sent 300 warships as well as over 1,000 other ships to the Battle of Okinawa.
+As for the invasion, the U.S. sent 300 warships and over 1,000 other ships to the Battle of Okinawa.
 The Marines landed on the island on 1 April.
-They didn’t encounter much resistance and by the end of the day 60,000 troops landed in Hagushi Bay.
-In 20 days almost all of the Japanese resistance in the north was eliminated.
+They didn’t encounter much resistance, and by the end of the day, 60,000 troops had anchored in Hagushi Bay.
+In 20 days, almost all Japanese resistance in the north was eliminated.

-The real Battle of Okinawa was the battle that happened in the south.
-On 4 April the U.S. XIV Crops got to the Machinato line.
+The actual Battle of Okinawa was the battle that happened in the south.
+On 4 April, the U.S. XIV Crops got to the Machinato line.
 There the U.S. advance came to a halt.
-They breached the Machinato line on 24 April, once they branched Machinato they were once again halted at the Shuri Line.
-The offensives at Shuri and Machinato combined with the efforts of the kamikaze attacks, which sunk 21 U.S. warships and damaged another 66, led to heavy U.S. losses.
+They breached the Machinato line on 24 April; once they branched Machinato, they were again halted at the Shuri Line.
+The offensives at Shuri and Machinato, combined with the efforts of the kamikaze attacks, which sunk 21 U.S. warships and damaged another 66, led to heavy U.S. losses.

 On 3 May, Ushijima ordered a counter-attack but with no success.
-By 21 May, he had to retreat from the Shuri Line, that didn’t mean that the Japanese defense weakened, however.
-By June it became clear that the Japanese had already lost Okinawa.
-On 2 July the Americans declared Okinawa as secure.
-A post-battle examination of many of the Japanese war-dead found that many of the soldiers had held grenades against their stomachs and died rather than face the humiliation of being taken prisoner by the United States forces.
+By 21 May, he had to retreat from the Shuri Line, but that didn’t mean that the Japanese defense weakened.
+By June, it became clear that the Japanese had already lost Okinawa.
+On 2 July, the Americans declared Okinawa as secure.
+A post-battle examination of many Japanese dead found that many soldiers had held grenades against their stomachs and died rather than face the humiliation of being taken prisoner by the United States forces.
 General Ushijima was found to have committed hara-kiri (ritual suicide) on June 16th after being convinced that he had fulfilled his duty to the Emperor.

 Battle of Okinawa Conclusions

 The Battle of Okinawa saw heavy casualties on both sides and was a victory for the U.S. forces.
-Of the U.S. land forces over 7,000 were killed and over 32,000 were wounded.
-On the sea the U.S. had over 5,000 dead and over 4,500 wounded.
-The Japanese death toll was over 100,000 and over 7,000 were taken as prisoners.
+Of the U.S. land forces, over 7,000 were killed, and over 32,000 were wounded.
+The U.S. had over 5,000 dead and over 4,500 wounded on the sea.
+The Japanese death toll was over 100,000, and over 7,000 were taken as prisoners.
 The U.S. Navy lost 36 ships with over 360 damaged.
 The Air Force lost 763 planes.
 The Japanese lost 16 ships and over 4,000 aircraft.
-The formal document which signified the ending of the battle was signe don September 7th, 1945 on what is now present-day, Kadena Air Force Base.
-Well prior to this point; however, Allied engineers were hard at work making improvements to the island to support a future invasion of the Japanese home islands.
+The formal document that signified the battle’s ending was signed on September 7th, 1945, at present-day Kadena Air Force Base.
+Well before this point, however, Allied engineers were hard at work making improvements to the island to support a future invasion of the Japanese home islands.